FirelyTeam/firely-docs/vonk/features/validation.rst

 -----------

 #.
 The mode parameter is not yet supported.
 #.
-Implicit ValueSets from a CodeSystem are not supported - create explicit ones instead.
+Implicit ValueSets (ones that use the .filter property) are not supported - create explicit ones instead (without the .filter property).

 .. _`$validate`: http://www.hl7.org/implement/standards/fhir/resource-operations.html#validate